 - MBD Initiatives ≠ Paperless Initiatives: Some organizations are pursuing paperless initiatives, where documentation is delivered electronically instead of on physical, hardcopy prints.
 While an MBD initiative may also be paperless, it does not have to be paperless.
 MBD deliverables can be printed on paper and distributed in physical, hardcopy forms.

-- MBD Initiatives ≠ Drawlingless Initiatives: Some organizations are pursing drawingless initiatives, where a 3D model and PMI is delivered instead of a 2D engineering drawing.
+- MBD Initiatives ≠ Drawingless Initiatives: Some organizations are pursuing drawingless initiatives, where a 3D model and PMI are delivered instead of a 2D engineering drawing.
 While MBD deliverables can enable such efforts, it is not required.
 Some organizations that have pursued MBD initiatives use 3D models and PMI alongside 2D engineering drawings.

 Model Based Definition Standards

 For years, professional organizations published standards that defined how drawings should be documented.
 As some manufacturers considered the vision behind MBD, those professional organizations developed and published new standards that defined how PMI should be documented in 3D models.